heikekonow/hamburg-node/README.md

 Here are some hints on how to set up the website for your hackathon location ([Copy](#copy), [Edit](#edit)) and how to add content to the website ([Add content](#add-content)).

 ### Copy
 Create your own copy of the repository.
+We recommend **to fork** the branch before editing.
 ?? forking or cloning?

 ### Edit